NL12143/SP-ADFS-Claims-WHR/README.md

 # sp-adfs-whr

-Automticaly direct users to their identity provider.
+Redirect users to their identity provider, using ADFS as the hub.
-Fixed Home realm discovery for SharePoint users via a whr http module.
+Home realm discovery for SharePoint users via a whr http module.

-Required for partner federation with SharePoint not using default setup to show list of partners.
+Required for partner federation with SharePoint not using the default setup to show list of partners.
 A "show list of partners" is considered unsecure and not user friendly.

 For now it adds a static WHR value.
 Will add  code that takes the users UPN (email) and insert the corresponding, dynamic, WHR.